barrioskevin/jinzo/README.md

 This project is a Java application that utilizes vlcj and Swing to create an engaging video player.
 The goal is to create a media player that will play media with additional side panels that could be used to display extra content.

-An attempt to create an engaging video player that could be used for displaying media and content at events or restaurants in an engaging fashion.

 # Setup Instructions

 ## Prerequisites